timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

   function when aggregating data.

 ## Create a candlestick with raw data
-Once you have the data and completed the prerequisites, we can create a Candlestick visualization using the raw stock tick data in the table `stocks_real_time`.
+Create a candlestick visualization using the raw data in the table `stocks_real_time`.

 <procedure>